varun-sambanni/UITracker/readme.md

 ## Events Tracked

-Following are the list of events that are tracked by the library
+Following are the list of events that are tracked by the library.

 ### PAGE_EVENT